 Award Options for Logistics

-- Certificate - RFID
+- Inventory Control Certificate

-Job Outlook for Logistics
+Job Outlook for Supply Chain and Logistics

 According to the US Department of Labor, more than 4,250,000 people are employed in the logistics and supply chain area across the country with an expected 26% increase anticipated in the next ten years.
 Starting wage is between $21,000 and $37,000 annually depending greatly on job duties and responsibilities within the broad category of logistics and the supply chain.
 Managers in Transportation, Storage, and Distribution have a higher wage outlook with median salary nationally of $73,000 annually.